 Certification of your Surgeon

 Dr. David Bauer is certified by the American Board of Plastic Surgery (ABPS) and exerts a great effort and expense to ensure that he continues to adhere to the high standards required for certification by the ABPS.
-Surgeons with this certification have completed a minimum of five years of surgical training following medical school, including a plastic surgery residency program.
+Surgeons with this certification have completed a minimum of six years of surgical training following medical school, including a plastic surgery residency program.
 During this intensive program, surgeons learn to perform surgical procedures for the entire body and face.
 At the same time, they develop their technical skill and aesthetic judgment.
 After training, a surgeon must pass comprehensive oral and written exams before being granted certification.

 The American Board of Medical Specialists (ABMS) is the agency which oversees medical sub-speciality boards.
 More than 100 medical “boards” have been submitted to the ABMS for formal approval, but only 24 have met their strict educational and examination criteria.
 The 24 approved medical sub-speciality boards are: